-Your super is automatically invested in the Balanced (MySuper) choice, unless you choose to put it in another one of our three investment options (or a mix of the three).
-The Balanced (MySuper) option has returned 7.69% per annum over the 10 years to 30 November 2020*.
+With TWUSUPER your super is automatically invested in the Balanced (MySuper) choice, unless you choose to put it in one of our other investment options (you can also mix and match the options as you wish).
+The Balanced (MySuper) option has returned 8.32% per annum over the 10 years to 30 June 2021*.

 To check or update your investment option, login to Member Online.

 *Returns are compound averages, and are net of fees, costs and (where relevant) estimated tax.
 Past performance is not a guarantee of future performance.

 Insurance provided by TWUSUPER is tailored for the transport industry (but you don’t have to work in transport to benefit).
 We provide Death and Total and Permanent Disablement (TPD) cover.
 You can also apply for Income Protection cover.
 Insurance fees (premiums) come out of your super, not your hip pocket.